SAFEHR-data/datafaker/docs/source/health_data.rst

 Even still, a ``make-vocab`` call can take many hours to complete.

 If all of these mechanisms fail, the offending tables will need to be marked (using ``configure-tables``) as ``ignore``.
-Such tables will need to be downloaded manually via the database's own software (for example ``psql`` for Postgres).
+Such tables can be downloaded manually via the database's own software (for example ``psql`` for Postgres), or you can just leave them ignored.
+For example, if you do not have permission to publish the OMOP concepts table, you might have to leave it as ignored.
+If you do leave a concept table ignored, the default generator for all foreign keys to it will be a plain integer genenerator, which is probably not what you want.
+Instead, use one of the choice generators for such foreign keys.
+The null-partitioned grouped generators will also work.

 The standard OMOP vocabulary tables are as follows: